microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-03.md

 ## Create a Custom Neural Extraction Model in the Document Intelligence Studio

-Use these directions for [Building a Custom Extractor Model](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/how-to-guides/compose-custom-models?view=doc-intel-4.0.0&tabs=studio) to build and train each of the extractor models for the 4 document types:
+Use these directions for [Building a Custom Extractor Model](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/how-to-guides/compose-custom-models?view=doc-intel-4.0.0&tabs=studio) to build and train each of the extractor models for the 4 document types.
+You will need 4 projects (1 for each category of documents that references each Azure Blob storage container listed above).

 Make sure that the **extractor_model_name** field in your application config **document-intelligence-dictionary.json** matches what you have in Document Intelligence Studio
 - f01-extractor-model